-- Use offensive language, including but not limited to, the use of slurs or derogatory language related to race, sex, gender, disability, and religious beliefs. - Use profanity or vulgar language or make obscene gestures. - Fight or scuffle.
-(For assault, see DAEP-Placement and/or Expulsion for Certain Offenses on page 29.) - Threaten a district student, employee, or volunteer, including off school property if the conduct causes a substantial disruption to the educational environment. - Engage in bullying, cyberbullying, harassment, or making hit lists.
-(See glossary for all four terms.) - Release or threaten to release intimate visual material or intimate visual material created through the use of artificial intelligence (AI), of a minor or another of a person without the consent of that person. student who is 18 years of age or older without the student's consent. - Engage in sexual or gender-based harassment or sexual abuse, whether by word, gesture, or any other conduct directed toward another person, including a district student, employee, board member, or volunteer. - Engage in conduct that constitutes dating violence.
+- Use profanity or vulgar language or make obscene gestures. - Fight or scuffle.
+(For assault, see DAEP-Placement and/or Expulsion for Certain Offenses on page 20, 28.) - Threaten a district student, employee, or volunteer, including off school property if the conduct causes a substantial disruption to the educational environment. - Engage in bullying, cyberbullying, harassment, or making hit lists.
+(See glossary for all four terms.) - Release or threaten to release intimate visual material of a minor or a student who is 18 years of age or older without the student's consent.

+- Engage in sexual or gender-based harassment or sexual abuse, whether by word, gesture, or any other conduct directed toward another person, including a district student, employee, board member, or volunteer. - Engage in conduct that constitutes dating violence.
 (See glossary.) - Engage in inappropriate or indecent exposure of private body parts. - Participate in hazing.
-(See glossary.) - Coerce an individual to act through the use or threat of force. - Commit extortion or blackmail.

-- Engage in inappropriate verbal, physical, or sexual conduct directed toward another person, including a district student, employee, or volunteer. - Record the voice or image of another without the prior consent of the individual being recorded or in any way that disrupts the educational environment or invades the privacy of others. - Retaliation against a person who makes a good faith report that creates an intimidating or abusive environment for a student, or that materially disrupts the educational process, including physically harming a student or damaging their property.
+(See glossary.) - Coerce an individual to act through the use or threat of force. - Commit extortion or blackmail. - Engage in inappropriate verbal, physical, or sexual conduct directed toward another person, including a district student, employee, or volunteer. - Making ethnic, racial, or religious slurs or any other harassment based on race, color, national origin, religion, or disability - o Verbal abuse or derogatory or offensive remarks addressed to others. - Record the voice or image of another without the prior consent of the individual being recorded or in any way that disrupts the educational environment or invades the privacy of others.